RemyDinh/DA-Jobmarket/labeling_prompt.md

+## The following was inserted into ChatGPT, this was done in batches of 50 due to computational limitations.

 I want you to analyze job descriptions and label them with a seniority level: "junior," "medior," "senior," or "not specified."
 The output should be a single column containing only the seniority label without any explanation or row numbers.

 Label based on: